SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 * For purchasing 10 or more roses in winter – **10% of the price** of the whole bouquet.
 * For purchasing more than 20 flowers in total in any season – **20% of the price** of the whole bouquet.

-**Discounts are made in the above described order and can be combined!
-All discounts are valid after increasing of the price on a holiday!**
+**Discounts are made in the above-described order and can be combined!
+All discounts are valid after the price increase for a holiday!**

 The price for arranging a bouquet is always **2 lv**.
 Write a program that calculates the **price of a bouquet**.